Owenll66/Owenll66.github.io/_posts/2021-07-06-OutOfMemoryExceptionAnalysis.md

 # What is OutOfMemory exception?
 How to identify them?
 How to avoid?

-## Background

-I was assigned to address this the

 ## What is OutOfMemory?

 OutOfMemoryException will be thrown when there is not enough chuck of memory for the program to allocate.
 And the stack traces sometime can be not very helpful as the location of the exception is thrown could be anywhere the program tries to allocate memory while there is not enough.

-**The causes of this type of exception can be summarised as below:**
+## The causes of this type of exception can be summarised as below:

 * the software itself it is very memory consuming.
 In this scenario, we cannot do much from the software side but to upgrade the hardware.